neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 ---
 > ⏳ 10 min

-***Q: Based on the information given, what do you think could be the sign stimulus that releases mating behavior in the male bee?
+***Q: Based on the information given, what do you think could be the sign stimulus that releases mating FAPs in the male bee?
 Name at least two potential alternatives.***

 ***Q: What testable predictions could you come up with for those alternative hypotheses?***